Sorry, you need to enable JavaScript to visit this website.

 Mutate: To change the genetic material of a cell.
 The changes (mutations) can be harmful, beneficial, or have no effect

-Objective response rate (ORR): The percentage of patients whose measurable tumors disappear (complete response) or decrease in size (partial response) after treatment
+Objective response rate: The percentage of patients whose measurable tumors disappear (complete response) and decrease in size (partial response) after treatment

 Ophthalmologist: A doctor who has special training in diagnosing and treating eye problems, including injury and disease